-The Engineering Section assists the Financial & Regulatory Analysis Section in the processing of rate case applications, financing applications and other cases.
-Inspections are performed to determine whether a utility plant is "used and useful."
+The Engineering Section assists the Revenue Requirements & Audits Section in the processing of rate case applications, financing applications and other cases.
+Inspections are performed to determine whether utility plant is "used and useful."
 The Engineering Section staff also reviews and/or conducts cost of service studies filed by the utilities.